HidekiNatsumi/DiscordBot/README.md

           !spam - will text potatoe 4 times
           !lol - will encourage you
-          !shutup - will say shutup to other discord members Bot will have Playing Visual Studio Code activity
+          !shutup - will say shutup to other discord members Bot will have (Playing Visual Studio Code) activity when online

    Snippets